 3. They’re UP HIGH.
 They’re difficult to discern.
 It requires an intentional removal of our normal routines (seeking His Face) in order to see our idols from His eternal perspective.
 Then we must continue in persistent, intentional dialogue with the Holy Spirit to deconstruct them in our social relationships.

 4. Idols create a cult narrative that tells us how to interpret our world.
 When the idol comes down, our world appears fearfully chaotic and unknowable.
 We don’t know how to navigate and make sense of our lives without the narrative.* (This is a large part of the reason why the Lord instructed the nation of Israel to utterly destroy the idolatrous nations that inhabited the land.
 The idols came with a worldview and values that were contrary to the true narrative of God.)

 5. We fear the loss of the power and familiarity of the idol.
 What practical, emotional activity will FILL THE VOID that’s left in the idol’s absence?

 6. They’re empowered by DEMONIC forces.

-C. Most often, a culture sees no benefit to bringing the IDOLS down until the Lord makes their society uncomfortable enough that the cost it requires to go up and do the hard work of bringing them down, is less than continuing to suffer the consequences of having them there.
+B. Most often, a culture sees no benefit to bringing the IDOLS down until the Lord makes their society uncomfortable enough that the cost it requires to go up and do the hard work of bringing them down, is less than continuing to suffer the consequences of having them there.
 Beloved.
-This is precisely where the evangelical world finds ourselves in 2020.
+This is precisely where the evangelical world finds ourselves in our day.
 We have IDOLS flourishing on the high places of our culture.

 VIII.
 HOW TO BRING DOWN THE IDOLS IN OUR LIVES